Herbert S. Goldstein: Institutional Synagogue

 Goldstein almost left the Institutional Synagogue to assume the pulpit of America's oldest synagogue, Congregation Shearith Israel, most commonly known as the Spanish and Portuguese Synagogue.
-Goldstein was to succeed the Reverend Doctor H. Pereira Mendes in 1921, but ultimately did not take the position.
+Goldstein was to succeed the Reverend Doctor Henry Pereira Mendes in 1921, but ultimately did not take the position.
 Goldstein stayed at the Institutional Synagogue, and its eventual successor, the West Side Institutional Synagogue.
-The latter was one of the most influential Orthodox synagogues in the country under his leadership during its most influential years.
+The latter was one of the most influential Orthodox synagogues in the country under his leadership.

 Union of Orthodox Jewish Congregations of America

-As president of the Union of Orthodox Jewish Congregations of America (UOJCA) for close to a decade, he led the establishment of national kosher food endorsements, which became the symbol of the O.U., as well as a national organization for college youth (the precursor of Yavneh) and for high school youth (the precursor of the National Conference of Synagogue Youth (the NCSY).
+As president of the Union of Orthodox Jewish Congregations of America (UOJCA) for close to a decade, he led the establishment of national kosher food endorsements, which became the symbol of the O.U., as well as a national organization for college youth (the precursor of Yavneh) and for high school youth (the precursor of the National Conference of Synagogue Youth).

 As president of the UOJCA, he played a role in getting Yeshiva University recognized as such by the New York Board of Regents, by guaranteeing its financial viability on behalf of the UOJCA.